aquawicket/DigitalKnob/DKDocs/DKCtxMenu/readme.txt

 O  HKEY_CLASSES_ROOT\*\shell

-You can basically put a menu item unere every one of these and you should be able to cover most of the windows system.
+You can basically put a menu item under every one of these and you should be able to cover most of the windows system.